Felix-chengecha/Heroic-market-place_Android/README.md

 ## Requirements

--Android Studio
+- Android Studio
--PHP 7+ and composer for Laravel
+- PHP 7+ and composer for Laravel

 ## installation

--Clone the repository.
+- Clone the repository.
--Set up the Laravel backend by following the instructions in the backend directory.
+- Set up the Laravel backend by following the instructions in the backend directory.
--Open the Android project in Android Studio and build the app.
+- Open the Android project in Android Studio and build the app.

 ## usage

--Run the Laravel backend server.
+- Run the Laravel backend server.
--Install the app on an Android device or emulator.
+- Install the app on an Android device or emulator.
--Log in or create an account to start browsing and buying products.
+- Log in or create an account to start browsing and buying products.

 ## contributions
 Contributions are welcome.
 Please create a pull request for any changes or improvements.